-The Agriculture Newari town Bungmati is the birthplace of Rato Machindranath (the God of Rain), regarded as the patron of the valley, and the large shikhara- style temple in the center of the village square is his home for six months of the year.
+The Agriculture Newari town Bungamati is the birthplace of Rato Machindranath (the God of Rain), regarded as the patron of the valley, and the large shikhara- style temple in the center of the village square is his home for six months of the year.
 Machindranath spends the rest of his time in Patan.
 The process of moving him around Patan and backward and forwards to Bungamati is central to one of the most important annual festivals in the valley.
 The village was also badly affected by April 2015 earthquake but also the culture of Newars, many chortens and a huge prayer wheel, clearly pointing to the synergistic nature of the Newari religion.
 Walking around Bungamati takes you through several traditional houses typical Newari where woodcarvers can be seen handcrafting the sculptures and masks.

 Khokana; The farming community of Newars who live here are mostly dependent on agriculture and much of their daily activities take place outside of their dwellings.
 There are women sitting outside spinning, men crushing seeds, and other daily activities.
 The village is famous for its unusual mustard-oil harvesting process in which a heavy wooden beam is used to crush the mustard seeds in order to extract the oil.
 It is believed that a shared system was used in the past here.
 This oil can be consumed if desired, but it can also be used for therapeutic massage.
 This was also the first village, indeed the first habitation, to be electrified, before Kathmandu.